Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Additional Numerical Results

-Next, we apply our algorithm to the global trade network dataset collected in \citet{de_domenico_structural_2015}\footnote{\url{http://www.fao.org}} and further analyzed in \citet{jing_community_2021}, which consists of trading relationships for 364 different goods between 214 countries in the year 2010, with weight corresponding to amount traded.
-Here each individual network corresponds to the trading relationships between countries for a single good.
-To preprocess, we first convert each network to undirected, and we keep the networks with largest connected component of at least size 150, which results in a final tensor of dimension $59 \times 214 \times 214$.
-Note that unlike \citet{jing_community_2021}, we do not delete or binarize edges, nor do we only use the largest connected component within each network.
-To select the ranks we use the same method as in the previous section, resulting in $\br = (5,4,4)$.

-In \cref{fig:worldmap} we plot each of the memberships associated to the ``country'' mode, where the pure nodes are found to be USA, Japan, Canada, and Germany.
-For the communities corresponding to Germany and Japan, we see that the weight of the corresponding countries roughly corresponds to geographical location, with closer countries corresponding to higher membership intensity.
-In particular, Germany's memberships are highly concentrated in Europe and Africa, with the memberships of all European countries being close to one.
-On the other hand, the for the pure nodes associated to the USA and Canada, we see that the membership is relatively dispersed outside of Europe, which provides evidence that European trade communities are ``closer-knit'' than other communities.
+For the pure nodes associated to the USA and Canada, we see that the membership is relatively dispersed outside of Europe, which provides evidence that European trade communities are ``closer-knit'' than other communities.
 Since the USA and Canada likely have similar trading patterns, in \cref{fig:usacanada} we combine these two values, and we see that the memberships are fairly global besides Europe, though the intensity in any one area is not as strong as the intensities for the other pure nodes.